|Assessment Type||Assessment length / details||Proportion|

 Communicate the decisions, methods, and practices that resulted in a software product.

-Students are introduced to agile software development practices and processes.
+Students are introduced to agile software development practices and processes and to related legal, social, ethical and professional issues.
 They are also given an understanding of how those practices relate to the best traditional practices for specification, design, implementation, testing and operation of large software systems.

 The practical work on the module is a group project, where a number of students work together as an agile team to produce a software product, following standards similar to those that might be experienced working in industry.